Azure/azure-sdk/releases/2021-06/index.md

 - Communication Relay has released a first beta for JS package @azure/communication-network-traversal.
 Azure Communication Network Traversal is managing tokens for Azure Communication Services.
 - Monitor Query (`@azure/monitor-query`) has released 1.0.0-beta.1, which allows you to query Log Analytics Workspaces for logs and metrics.
 - Models Repository service has released a first beta for JS package @azure/iot-modelsrepository.
 This package contains the `ModelsRepositoryClient` to talk to the Azure Models Repository service, with initial support for getting models and helper functions for working with DTMIs.
-- Cognitive Search SDK for JS has released a new GA version 11.2.0.
+- Cognitive Search SDK for JS (`@azure/search-documents`) has released a new GA version: 11.2.0.
 - Eventgrid SDK for JS (`@azure/eventgrid`) has released a new GA version: 4.3.0.
 - Storage has released new GA versions for `@azure/storage-file-share`, `@azure/storage-blob`, `@azure/storage-file-datalake`, `@azure/storage-queue` SDKs with Azure Storage Service API version 2020-08-04.
 - Tables SDK for JS (`@azure/data-tables`) has released a new GA version: 12.0.0.
 It has fixes for transaction issues when there are multiple transactions and date serializations, added support for generating SAS tokens.